 • Future-proofing: Coding is a rapidly-growing field, and experts predict that jobs related to computer science and technology will be in high demand in the future.
 In general, STEM jobs are expected to grow 10.5% between 2020 and 2030 compared to 7.5% growth for non-STEM jobs.
 This equates to 1 million more job openings over 10 years!
 Learning to code can help kids prepare for these types of careers and give them an advantage in the job market.

-It's a good idea to try out a few different kids coding programs to see which one your child enjoys the most.
+So try out a few different kids coding programs to see which one your child enjoys the most.
 It's also important to encourage your child to persevere and be patient as they learn to code, as it can be a challenging but rewarding process.
 Happy coding - we hope to see you in class soon!